MiNeves00/PLOG2020/readme2.md

 ## Conclusion
 This projects objective was to apply logic programming theory in Prolog in the form of a board game.
-The main difficulties encountered were about specific moves implementations, due to Prolog's recursive nature and backtracking, and also in the debugging process.
+The main difficulties encountered were about specific moves as the vault and its implementation, due to Prolog's recursive nature and backtracking, and also in the debugging process.
-The main aspect that could be improved is
+The main aspect that could be improved is that the Game State internal representaion could include the player and even the valid moves, as is just includes the board and pieces on hand for now.
+Also, the API requested should have respected.
 To conclude, the project was developed with success, with the final result being a correctly implemented game, and it was very educational helping us learn more about logic programming.

+When it comes to work distribution, Miguel did about 60% of the work and José 40%.

 ## Documentation